umhau/umhau.github.io/_posts/2020-11-15-uniquely-identify-computers.md

 udevadm info --query=all --name=/dev/sdX | grep ID_SERIAL
 ```

-Apparently, only Pentium III CPUs have accessible serial numbers, that avenue is out.
+Apparently, only Pentium III CPUs have accessible serial numbers, so getting CPU IDs is out.